phibronotchi-beep/solaris-framework/SOLARIS_PROJECT.md

 ### **Public (This Repository):**
 ✅ Core concepts and principles
 ✅ High-level implementation strategies
-✅ Toy demos and educational examples
+✅ Educational examples and simulations
 ✅ Key advantages and applications
 ✅ Sufficient detail to establish prior art